vertica/vertica.dplyr/README.md

 ```

 ```
-## <Query> SELECT "month" AS "month", "day" AS "day", "origin" AS "origin", "arr_delay" AS "arr_delay"
+## <Query> SELECT "year" AS "year", "month" AS "month", "day" AS "day", "origin" AS "origin", "arr_delay" AS "arr_delay"
 ## FROM "flights"
 ## WHERE "year" = 2013.0 AND "month" > 1.0 AND "month" < 12.0
 ## An object of class "VerticaConnection"